 This file is used to specify which MapReduce framework we are using.
 By default, Hadoop contains a template of yarn-site.xml.
-First of all, it is required to copy the file from mapred-site.xml file using the following command.
+First of all, it is required to copy the file from mapred-site,xml.template to mapred-site.xml file using the following command.